2022-Winter-ITE-5430-RNB/project-client-teamslytherin/README.md

-# Team -Slytherin
+# Team Slytherin

-# Srinath  FAQs
+# Srinath:

-Added API for FAQ Feature with authentication
+Completed Login and Register with React Components and COnsumed API using axios